Home

 Float Process

-The float process involves pouring molten glass onto a bed of molten tin.
-This method produces flat, uniform glass sheets, which are then cut and further processed for use in vehicles.
+Involves pouring molten glass onto a bed of molten tin.
+This produces flat, uniform glass sheets which are then cut and processed for use in vehicles.
 It's the most common method for making auto glass.

 Fusion Process

-The fusion process involves fusing two layers of glass, often used to create laminated glass for windshields.
-This technique ensures a strong bond between the layers, offering enhanced safety and durability.
+Involves fusing two layers of glass, often used to create laminated glass for windshields.
+This technique ensures a strong bond between layers, offering enhanced safety and durability.

 The field of auto glass has seen several innovations, enhancing safety and adding new functionalities.

-This cutting-edge technology allows minor scratches and chips in the glass to repair themselves, maintaining visibility and prolonging the glass's lifespan.
+Allows minor scratches and chips to repair themselves, maintaining visibility and prolonging the glass's lifespan.

-Smart glass incorporates augmented reality to display important information directly on the windshield, reducing driver distraction and enhancing safety.
+Incorporates augmented reality to display important information directly on the windshield, reducing driver distraction.

 Electrochromic Glass